wilvk/sample-deploy-pipeline/SECRETS.md

 Save the changes and select 'Build Now'.

 The logs may show that the password is not set.
-This is because we are using the default postgres credentials.
+This is because we are using the default Postgres credentials.
 In a production environment the username/password should not be the default credentials.

 Check your application at `localhost:8000` it should be running.